Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

     information can be found in the Nextflow docs on [task hash](https://www.nextflow.io/docs/latest/cache-and-resume.html#task-hash).

+In the next exercise, we will run our `hello-world.nf` with the `-resume` flag and review how caching allows resumability.

+!!!question Exercise

+    Run the command `nextflow run hello-world.nf -resume`.

+    ???
+Solution

+        ```console
+        N E X T F L O W  ~  version 24.10.2
+        Launching `hello-world.nf` [mighty_murdock] DSL2 - revision: 80e92a677c
+        executor >  local (1)
+        [4e/6ba912] SAYHELLO [100%] 1 of 1, cached: 1 ✔
+        ```

+The output you receive is the same as the first time the pipeline was ran, with the addition of `cached: 1`.
+The workflow was execuuted from the beginning, however, before running the task, Nextflow used the unique task ID to check if the task directory already exists and was completed succesfully or not.

+Since we already ran the `SAYHELLO` task, it completed without error, and the task directory with the matching unique ID exists, these previous results are used as the process results.

 ## Publishing outputs

 By default, all files created by processes exist only inside the `work` directory.
+When we have pipelines with multiple processes that generate many output files, it is not feasible to view each task directory for each of our output files.

 To make our outputs more accessible and neatly organised, we define a **publishing strategy**, which determines which outputs should be copied to a final **publishing directory**.

 The [`publishDir` directive](https://www.nextflow.io/docs/latest/process.html#publishdir) can be used to specify where and how output files should be saved.
 For example: